MichaelAkridge-NOAA/awesome-ocean-ai/README.md

 # Ocean AI Toolkit
-Collection of tools and resources for marine image and video analysis, annotation, and detection.
+Collection of tools and resources for marine image/video analysis, annotation, and detection.

 ## Table of Contents
 - [Models](#models)